-EXECUTIVE SUMMARY OF 2021 FINANCIAL PERFORMANCE
+EXECUTIVE SUMMARY OF 2023 FINANCIAL PERFORMANCE

 We believe our strategy is delivering value for our shareholders.
-In this section, we summarize 2021 performance highlights and other information contained elsewhere in this proxy statement.
-Please carefully review the information included throughout this proxy statement and as provided in the 2021 Annual Report on Form 10-K before you vote.
+In this section, we summarize 2023 performance highlights and other information contained elsewhere in this proxy statement.
+Please carefully review the information included throughout this proxy statement and as provided in the 2023 Annual Report on Form 10-K before you vote.

-2021 Performance Highlights
+2023 Performance Highlights

-First Western continued to drive positive momentum in performance metrics leading to sustained outperformance in total shareholder returns.
+First Western continued to drive positive momentum in performance metrics leading to sustained out performance in total shareholder returns over the long term.